 Surgery is rarely used to treat hyperthyroidism.
-It may be used if the thyroid gland is so big that it makes swallowing or breathing difficult or thyroid cancer has been diagnosed or is suspected.
-Surgery also may be done if you are pregnant or cannot tolerate antithyroid medicines.
+It may be used if the thyroid gland is so big that it makes it hard to swallow or breathe or if thyroid cancer has been diagnosed or is suspected.
+Surgery also may be done if you are pregnant or can't tolerate antithyroid medicines.

 You may have all or part of your thyroid gland removed, depending on the reason for the surgery.

-Some surgeons are now doing endoscopic thyroidectomies using several small incisions through which a tiny camera and instruments are passed.
+Some surgeons are now doing endoscopic thyroidectomies.
+These are done with several small incisions through which a tiny camera and surgical tools are passed.

 Success of a thyroidectomy to remove thyroid cancer depends on the type of cancer and whether it has spread (metastasized) to other parts of the body.
 You may need follow-up treatment to help prevent the cancer from returning or to treat cancer that has spread.

 If a large noncancerous (benign) nodule causes symptoms, such as pain or problems breathing or swallowing, surgery may help relieve symptoms.
 All or part of the thyroid gland may be removed.
-Surgery may also help relieve symptoms if other treatments, such as draining a noncancerous nodule filled with fluid (cyst), have not worked.
+Surgery may also help relieve symptoms if other treatments, such as draining a cyst (a noncancerous nodule filled with fluid), have not worked.
 Surgery may also be an effective treatment if you have a thyroid nodule that makes too much thyroid hormone.

 Thyroid surgery is generally a safe surgery.
 But there is a risk of complications, including: